hiyamandal/traceability/README.md

-# Plotly Dash App for Automated Quality Assurance by Classification in Manufacturing
+# Plotly Dash App for Automated Quality Assurance in Manufacturing